CleverCloud/doc.clever-cloud.com/commons/addons/elastic.md

 ### How to setup APM

 Any applications linked to the APM application will have the right credentials and APM endpoint automatically available as environment variables.
-These variables can be picked up automatically by the APM agent you are using in your application.
-As such everything should work automatically.
+In some cases these variables will be picked up automatically by the APM agent you are using in your application and everything will work automatically.
+But in some other cases you have to configure it yourself.
+See for instance the [Rails documentation](https://www.elastic.co/guide/en/apm/agent/ruby/3.x/getting-started-rails.html#getting-started-rails).
+The list of agents configuration can be found on Elastic's [documentation](https://www.elastic.co/guide/en/apm/get-started/current/agents.html).

 ### APM Server custom configuration

 The APM server is deployed as an application.
 As such it's configured as an application.
-It's default pre run hook is set to `CC_PRE_RUN_HOOK="curl https://api.clever-cloud.com/v2/providers/es-addon/apm-server-setup/7 |sh"`.
+Its default pre run hook is set to `CC_PRE_RUN_HOOK="curl https://api.clever-cloud.com/v2/providers/es-addon/apm-server-setup/7 |sh"`.
 You can change the URL to point to your own custom configuration.
 A configuration example for RUM activation can be found here:https://gist.githubusercontent.com/ldoguin/d7aa23fd44cfaed04165275aaf229a3c/raw/93aa1d39d8c1e444969ae114dbcfe0a5868f8d84/es-apm-serverconfig.sh

 ## Backups